Council of Constantinople (843): Proceedings

 On March 3 or 4 of AD 843, a council was convened by Theodora.
 Little is known about the details of the council, and the lengthiest extant description of it comes from the Vitae of Sts.
 David, Symeon and George.
 The actual location of the synod is a point of dispute.
-The Synodicon Vetus and many other authorities name the Kanikleiou Palace, home of Theoktistos, but there is some indication that this was the location of a pre-council meeting, while the actual synod location was held at the Blachernae Church.
+The Synodicon Vetus and many other authorities name the Kanikleiou Palace, the home of Theoktistos, but there is some indication that this was the location of a pre-council meeting, while the actual synod location was held at the Blachernae Church.
 Notable attendees of the council were Patriarch Methodios, Theodora, Theoktistos, Sergios Niketiates, and several iconoclast clergymen.

 The objective of the council was principally to reaffirm the canonical decisions regarding the proper veneration of icons that the Second Council of Nicaea, the seventh ecumenical council, had already made in AD 787.
 To do this, the council condemned two iconoclast councils, Hieria (754) and Constantinople (815), and disposed of any bishops who did not respect the resolutions of the Nicea council.
 These bishops were replaced by iconophile bishops who had been exiled during the Second Iconoclasm.
 The Council of Hieria had also previously been condemned by the 787 Nicea council.
 As a condition for signing the resolution of the 843 council, Theodora required that the anathema that the Church had placed on her late husband be lifted.

 Celebration

-It is likely that the official elevation of Methodios and restoration of the veneration of icons looks place a week after the council on Cheesefare Sunday in the Church of Hagia Sophia, which would be March 11, 843 (it was traditional to elevate a hierarch on a Sunday).
+It is likely that the official elevation of Methodios and restoration of the veneration of icons took place a week after the council on Cheesefare Sunday in the Church of Hagia Sophia, which would be March 11, 843 (it was traditional to elevate a hierarch on a Sunday).
 Methodios himself wrote that there were monks from all over the empire present, including Mount Athos.
 Participants symbolically processed from the Blachernae Church to the Church of Hagia Sophia, bearing an icon of the Mother of God to adorn the barren cathedral.
 The Vitae of Sts.
-David, Symeon and George recounts, "At dawn, he took that great phalanx of people and they raised on high with their hands the all-holy icon of our Lord and of the Mother of God who bore Him and openly carried it through the street in public procession."
+David, Symeon and George recounts, "At dawn, he took that great phalanx of people and they raised on high with their hands the all-holy icon of our Lord and of the Mother of God who bore Him [Christ] and openly carried it through the street in public procession."
 According to the Book of Ceremonies, the people chanted "Kyrie Eleison" during the procession.

 Synodikon of Orthodoxy

-In the Church of Hagia Sophia, the people recited the Synodikon of Orthodoxy, a short profession of the validity of icon veneration authored by Patriarch Methodios.
-This profession of faith is still used today in the Eastern Orthodox Church on the first Sunday of Great Lent, called the Sunday of Orthodoxy.
+In the Church of Hagia Sophia, the people recited the Synodikon of Orthodoxy, a short profession of the validity of icon veneration which was authored by Patriarch Methodios.
+This profession of faith is still recited today in the Eastern Orthodox Church on the first Sunday of Great Lent, called the Sunday of Orthodoxy.
 Beginning in the mid-eleventh century and then increasingly during the Komnenian era (1081–1185), the document received a series of additions.
 The Synodikon serves as a fundamental piece of the theology and doctrine of icons in the Eastern Orthodox Church.